About | Disclaimer | Webmaster

 Finally the 32-bit value of Accuracy gives an estimate of the assumed accuracy (rms) of the time stamp in 1 ns units (error in ns/s).

-The call to GetTimeStamp is fast (a few thousand CPU cycles max.) and it reports the time at the time it is called.
+The call to GetTimeStamp is fast and it reports the time at the time it is called.
+As of version 2.01, this call is done in 10 to 20 ns on current platforms.

 3.1.2.
 Time